 Home > UNDERSTAND THE DATA

-To study the long-term effects of priming between the acellular pertussis (aP) vs. whole-cellular pertussis (wP) vaccines, we have recruited individuals born in the US prior to 1995 and those born after.
+To study the long-term effects of priming between the acellular-pertussis (aP) vs. whole-cellular pertussis (wP) vaccines, we have recruited individuals born prior to 1995 and those born after.
 Those born before 1995 have been primed with the wP vaccine in infancy while those individuals born later have been primed with the aP vaccine.
-The recruited individuals are those now eligible for Tdap booster vaccinations which contain tetanus toxoid (T) diphtheria toxoid (d), and acellular pertussis (ap; FHA, Fim2/3, PRN, and pertussis toxin) antigens.
+The recruited individuals are those now eligible for Tdap booster vaccinations which contain tetanus toxoid (T) diphtheria toxoid (d), and acellular-pertussis (ap; FHA, Fim2/3, PRN, and pertussis toxin) antigens.

 Sample and data collection

-In this second phase of the CMI-PB project, we present longitudinal data generated from 500+ blood specimens provided by 118 subjects using four assays: PBMC Cell frequency, PBMC Gene expression, Plasma cytokine concentrations, and Plasma antibody titers.
+We provide longitudinal data generated from 500+ blood specimens provided by 171 subjects using seven assays: PBMC cell frequencies, PBMC gene expression, Plasma cytokine concentrations (Olink and LEGENDplex), Plasma antibody measurements, T cell activation, and T cell polarization.

 More on the data: